What does it take to be a successful learner?

 Here are four common learning styles to help you decide which one best suits you:

 - Accommodating learning style: Accommodators are intuitive and prefer to trust their gut impressions above rationality.
 These learners absorb other people’s analyses and, as a result, will rely on information from others rather than conducting their research.
-They work best on group work and project assignments that require the participation of numerous persons.
+These learners absorb other people’s analyses and, as a result, will rely on information from others.
+This leads to the situation that students may turn to services like Papersowl rather than doing their own research.

 - Converging learning style: This learning style is suitable for learners drawn to both thinking and doing.
 Such learners thrive on practical experience.
 Therefore their ideal activities are quizzes, role-playing, and seminars.
 They also thrive in breakout sessions where students can work together to solve challenges.